ahmednkhan24/tracker-api/README.md

 run the command `npm install`
-use command `npm run dev` to start nodemon dev server use command `npm start` to start normal node server
+use command `npm run dev` to start nodemon dev server use command `npm start` to start normal node server use command `npm test` to run the unit tests for the application

 run ESLint: `./node_modules/.bin/eslint --init`